haiderny/synapse/README.md

 ## How Synapse Works ##

-Synapse runs on your application servers; here at Airbnb, we just run it on every box we deploy.
-The heart of synapse is actually [HAProxy](http://haproxy.1wt.eu/), a stable and proven routing component.
+Synapse typically runs on your application servers, often every machine.
+At the heart of Synapse are proven routing components like [HAProxy](http://haproxy.1wt.eu/) or [NGINX](http://nginx.org/), so you know that you won't drop a packet.

 For every external service that your application talks to, we assign a synapse local port on localhost.
 Synapse creates a proxy from the local port to the service, and you reconfigure your application to talk to the proxy.